jamesascarter/Chitter/README.md

 Bonus:
 In order to start a conversation I want to reply to a peep from another person.
-Work on the CSS to make it look SMart!!
+Work on the CSS to make it look smart!!